jdashley27/frontend-nanodegree-arcade-game/README.md

 4. Ideas To Enhance The Game
 5. Synopsis

+##Update 2
+I've ran the code through JSHint (online: http://jshint.com/), and added semi-colons to all of the areas the linter suggested.

+I've looked through the files, and cannot see where the names of the files differ from the way they are called within the system.
+Example: rock.png is named rock.png and called exactly as rock.png.
+The only area I could see being an issue would be the images being called by hyphen notation, eg. char-princess.png, instead of charPrincess.png.

+I've also updated the README file to include instructions on how to play the game.

 ## Update
 I've added a reset event to trigger when the player has reached the water.